 Pursuant to the Company's standard terms of sale, revenue is recognized when title to the goods and risk of loss transfers to customers and there are no remaining obligations that will affect the customers' final acceptance of the sale.
 Generally, the Company's standard terms of sale define the transfer of title and risk of loss to occur upon shipment to the respective customer.
-The Company does not normally maintain any post-shipping obligations to the recipients of the products.
+The Company does not normally maintain any post-shipping obligations to the recipients of products.
 No installation, calibration or testing of products is performed by the Company subsequent to shipment to the customer in order to render it operational.

-Revenue includes shipping and handling revenue of \$329 and \$271 for the three months ended June 30, 2016 and 2015, and \$625 and \$518 for the six months ended June 30, 2016 and 2015, respectively.
+Revenue includes shipping and handling revenue of \$340 and \$296 for the three months ended March 31, 2017 and 2016.
 Cost of freight for shipments made to customers is included in cost of revenue.
 Sales and other value-added taxes collected from customers and remitted to governmental authorities are excluded from revenue.
-The Company sells its products primarily through a direct sales force, with certain international markets sold through distributors.
+The Company sells its products primarily through its direct sales force, with certain international markets sold through distributors.
 Terms of sale are generally consistent for both end-users and distributors except that payment terms are generally net 30 days for end-users and net 60 days for distributors with limited exceptions.

-Sales Returns and Allowances-The Company maintains a provision for sales returns and allowances to account for potential returns of defective or damaged products, products shipped in error and invoice adjustments.
-The Company estimates such provision on a quarterly basis based primarily on specific identification, in addition to estimating a general reserve based on historical experience.
+Sales Returns and Allowances-The Company maintains a provision for sales returns and allowances to account for potential returns of defective or damaged products, products shipped in error and invoice adjustments, as well as current deferrals of revenue.
+The Company estimates such provision on a quarterly basis based on a combination of specific identification and an estimated general reserve based on historical experience.
 Increases to the provision result in a reduction of revenue.
 The provision is included in accrued liabilities in the Condensed Consolidated Balance Sheets.